moodle/devdocs/docs/guides/javascript/reactive/index.md

 <Tabs>
   <TabItem value="create" label="create" default>

-Before the component is registered into the Reactive Instance.
+**Called**: Before the component is registered to the Reactive Instance.

 This method is used to define the main component attributes.
-At this moment the Component cannot interact with the Reactive Instance yet.
+The Component cannot interact with the Reactive Instance yet as instantiation has not yet completed.

 #### The `create(descriptor)` hook

-The BaserComponent construct method will register the component in the Reactive Instance after some validations.
-However, it is quite common for components to have private attributes needed for the UI logic.
+The `BaseComponent` construct method will register the component in the Reactive Instance after some validations.
+It is quite common for components to have private attributes needed for the UI logic.
 Components can set their own attributes in the `create` hook method.

 The method will receive an object called `descriptor` which contains the data structure passed to the constructor.
 This method can define its own CSS selectors, classes, or any other constant needed, so defining it as the first method in the class is a good practice.